 Following the coronavirus (COVID-19) outbreak, Positively UK is suspending all group activities and one-to-one support and clinical outreach until further notice.

-We appreciate that people living with HIV feel particularly anxious and concerned about the spread of COVID-19.
+We appreciate that some people living with HIV might feel particularly anxious or concerned about the spread of COVID-19.
 We are doing everything we can to keep our support services running and ensure that our service users are protected and supported during this difficult time.

 Therefore, in the coming weeks, we will increase our phone and WhatsApp group support.
 We will pilot and test new services, such as Facebook livestreaming sessions, GoToMeetings, online peer mentoring and virtual museum tours.
 Please refer to our website for updates.
 You can e-mail any suggestions to email@example.com or your peer support caseworker.